-McSweeney, a Democrat, was the representative for Ohio's 16th congressional district from 1949 to 1950.
+McSweeney was the representative for Ohio’s 16th congressional district and was a Democrat.
+He served from 1949 to 1950.

 From Dec 1923 to Jan 1951, McSweeney missed 80 of 798 roll call votes, which is 10.0%.
 This is much worse than the median of 3.3% among the lifetime records of representatives serving in Jan 1951.
 The chart below reports missed votes over time.